aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

 * `password` - (Optional, Sensitive) Password to an instance is a string of 8 to 30 characters.
 It must contain uppercase/lowercase letters and numerals, but cannot contain special symbols.
 When it is changed, the instance will reboot to make the change take effect.
 * `kms_encrypted_password` - (Optional, Available in 1.57.1+) An KMS encrypts password used to an instance.
 If the `password` is filled in, this field will be ignored.
 When it is changed, the instance will reboot to make the change take effect.
 * `kms_encryption_context` - (Optional, MapString, Available in 1.57.1+) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating an instance with `kms_encrypted_password`.
 See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
 It is valid when `kms_encrypted_password` is set.
 When it is changed, the instance will reboot to make the change take effect.
-* `vswitch_id` - (Optional) The virtual switch ID to launch in VPC.
+* `vswitch_id` - (Optional, Computed) The virtual switch ID to launch in VPC.
 This parameter must be set unless you can create classic network instances.
-When it is changed, the instance will reboot to make the change take effect.
+When it is changed, the instance will reboot to make the change take effect. **NOTE:** From version 1.181.0, if `eni_instance_type` is set to Primary, you can not specify `vswitch_id`, but can specify `eni_vswitch_id`.
 * `instance_charge_type` - (Optional) Valid values are `PrePaid`, `PostPaid`, The default is `PostPaid`.
 * `resource_group_id` - (Optional, Available in 1.57.0+, Modifiable in 1.115.0+) The Id of resource group which the instance belongs.
 * `period_unit` - (Optional) The duration unit that you will buy the resource.
 It is valid when `instance_charge_type` is 'PrePaid'.
 Valid value: ["Week", "Month"].
 Default to "Month".